paperjs/paper.js/README.md

     PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig/ npm update

-**Installing Cairo on Debian/Ubuntu Linux:**
+**Installing Cairo, Pango and all other dependencies on Debian/Ubuntu Linux:**

-    sudo apt-get install libcairo2-dev
+    sudo apt-get install libcairo2-dev libpango1.0-dev libssl-dev libjpeg62-dev libgif-dev

-You might also need these additional packages if you don't usually build from c++ sources:
+You might also need to install the build-essential package if you don't usually build from c++ sources:

-    sudo apt-get install build-essential libssl-dev libjpeg8-dev libgif-dev
+    sudo apt-get install build-essential

 **After Cairo has been installed:**